Social Security Office Locations By Nearest Zip Code

 Find the Social Security office location nearest you

-Before you make a trip to the Social Security office, you may want to check the online services page of the ssa.gov website to see if you can accomplish your needs online.
+However, before you make a trip to the Social Security office, you may want to check the online services page of the Social Security website.
+You'll find a link to this option just to the right of the text field where you input your zip code.
+Simply click "What You Can Do Online," and see if you can accomplish your Social Security needs from home.
 Many services, such as filing for benefits, can be done without making a trip to the office.

-If you are going to file for retirement benefits - then before you go, make sure you are making decisions that will get you the most lifetime income possible.
-Many people make common mistakes when they claim benefits - mistakes that cost them thousands of dollars.
-For example, married couples often neglect to factor in the impact of survivor benefits and thus don't claim in a way that can provide more income for a surviving spouse.
+If you are going to file for retirement benefits in person, then take time before you go to the office to ensure that you are making decisions that will get you the most lifetime income possible.
+Many people make common mistakes when they claim benefits—mistakes that cost them thousands of dollars.
+For example, married couples often neglect to factor in the impact of survivor benefits, and they miss out on an opportunity to claim in a way that can provide more income for a surviving spouse.
 The result of these choices is that many widows or widowers have less income in their later years.

 Social Security Office Locations Outside the U.S.

-If you live outside the United States, there are Social Security field office locations in Canada, the British Virgin Islands, and Samoa.
-For these office locations and more information on Social Security international operations visit the Social Security website:
+If you live outside the United States, there are still options for you to see Social Security officials in person.
+Social Security field office locations in Canada, the British Virgin Islands, and Samoa serve Americans living in those regions.
+In many other countries, Americans can instead visit embassies.
+For more information on Social Security's international operations, visit the Earnings & International Operations page on the Social Security website.

-If you are claiming benefits early and plan on continuing to work, you should understand the Social Security earnings limit, which is a rule that can reduce your current benefits if you earn an amount in excess of the current year's earnings limit.
-Many people file at age 62 and then keep working expecting to get all of their Social Security and their earnings.
-If they earn too much, they receive a letter from Social Security explaining that their current benefits will be reduced.
-When you were expecting to have more, this can be a shock.
+If you are claiming benefits early and plan on continuing to work, you should understand the Social Security earnings limit.
+This rule can reduce your current benefits, depending on how your income stacks up against the current year's earnings limit.
+Many people file at age 62 and then keep working, expecting to get all of their Social Security and their earnings.
+However, if they earn too much, they receive a letter from Social Security explaining that their current benefits will be reduced.
+For those expecting their full Social Security income, this can be a shock.

-Luckily, this rule no longer applies once you reach what is called your full retirement age, which varies depending on the year you were born - for most it will be age 66 or higher.
+Luckily, this rule no longer applies once you reach what is called your full retirement age.
+Your full retirement age is determined by the year you were born, but it will be age 66 or higher for most people.

 You'll also want to be familiar with how taxes on Social Security benefits work.
 Up to 85% of benefits received may be included as taxable income on your tax return.
 You need to plan for this, or you'll get an unexpectedly large tax bill in April.

 Overall, retirement planning is complicated.
 Social Security is only one part.
-The money you have needs to last the rest of your life.
-Visiting with a financial planner at this stage of life can often be a smart move.
+Your retirement funds need to last the rest of your life.
+Talking through these issues with a financial planner can often be a smart move, especially as you prepare to claim Social Security.